WebDevStudios/constant-contact-forms/readme.txt

 * Fixed: Prevent potential PHP warnings and notices in various areas.
 * Updated: Better support for emailing notifications to multiple recipiants.
 * Updated: Better disabling of submit button during AJAX-based submissions.
+* Updated: Tightened up form builder screen to not use so much space.

 = 1.3.7 =
 * Added: Logging functionality to help aid with debugging and the plugin not working as needed or expected.